1099 vs. W-2 Employee: What’s the Difference and Why Does It Matter?

 So how do we make money?
 Our partners compensate us.
 This may influence which products we review and write about (and where those products appear on the site), but it in no way affects our recommendations or advice, which are grounded in thousands of hours of research.
 Bottom line?
 We’re on your side, even if it means we don’t make a cent.

 As a business owner, it is of the utmost importance that you have a basic understanding of how to classify people who work for you.
-More specifically, you need to know the difference between workers that are your employees or ones that are independent contractors.
+More specifically, you need to know the difference between workers that are your employees and ones that are independent contractors and how this may impact your hiring strategy moving forward.

 Even if you have a payroll service or accountant that manages your finances and wages, every small-business owner should be able to differentiate between these two types of workers.
 How the workers are taxed, and how you account for their wages and your taxes, depends on whether your workers are employees or independent contractors.

-You won’t be able to decide whether to hire employees or contractors until you understand the difference between the two.
+You won’t be able to decide whether to hire employees or contractors until you understand the difference between the two as there can be large implications to your business.
 Once you do, you can determine which type could be the better fit for your business.
 Read on to find out the difference between a 1099 worker and W-2 employee.

 There is a fundamental difference between 1099 workers and W-2 employees.
 First, 1099 workers are self-employed independent contractors.
 They get paid per the terms of their contract.
 For tax purposes, they receive a 1099 form to report income on their tax return.